matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 We could have the sending server send an explicit redaction event on behalf of the sender rather than synthesise a redaction on the various participating servers.
 However, this would clog up the DAG with a redundant event, and also introduce unreliability if the sending server is unavailable or delayed.
-Therefore synthetic redaction events (which are only for backwards compatibility anyway) feel like the lesser evil.
+It would  also result in all users redacting the message the same time.
+Therefore synthetic per-user redaction events (which are only for backwards compatibility anyway) feel like the lesser evil.

 We could let the user specify an expiry time for messages relative to when they were sent rather than when they were read.
 However, I can't think of a